Skip to main content

 Many clients come to us after using off-the-shelf WordPress themes.
 Sometimes they’ve built the site themselves.
 Other times, an agency has done it for them – using a theme while charging for something “bespoke.”
 That’s the part that frustrates us.
 Not just because it’s misleading, but because the client often pays for a custom build and gets a shortcut instead.

 So what’s the best website builder?
-In our view, it’s a site that feels like a builder but isn’t a theme.
+In our view, it’s a site that acts like a builder but isn’t a theme or pre-built template that has been created for as many people as possible.
 It’s a bespoke website, designed from the ground up to be flexible – so you can keep adding pages and evolving the site without being boxed in.

 That’s exactly why we built Lark.
 It’s not a theme or a cookie-cutter builder.
-It’s a structured foundation that we tailor for each project.
-We design custom blocks—like accordions, icon-and-text sections, image-and-text layouts, and more—based on your goals and content.
+It’s a structured foundation for WordPress that we tailor for each project.
+We design custom blocks, like accordions, icon-and-text sections, image-and-text layouts, and more, based on your goals and content.
 You get a site that’s truly yours, but one you can continue to shape and grow.

-We also build it with accessibility and sustainability in mind.
-Whether your site is fully accessible or low-carbon depends on how you use it—large images or missing alt text can undo good foundations.
+We also build it with accessibility, sustainability and security in mind.
+Whether your site is fully accessible or low-carbon depends on how you use it – large images or missing alt text can undo good foundations.
 That’s why we provide clear guidance, so you know what to do to keep things running efficiently and ethically.

 So what are the alternatives?